Enjoy Our Favorite Short Stories...

 Augustine immediately understood and tears of joy arose within him.

-The message of this story is that we cannot contain conscious.
+The message of this story is that we cannot contain consciousness.
 And no matter what we do, how hard we try, whatever techniques we may use to attune our minds to consciousness; it will never be enough.
 As there’s nothing that can be done… Other than completely surrender deeply into That which pervades All.

 The Tenth Man